orioljd/bags/README.md

 This is a test based on this [kata](https://katalyst.codurance.com/bags)

-I know that null bags are not used, The kata don't say what to do with them, so for time reasons I didn't implement it.
+I know that null bags are not used, the kata don't say what to do with them, so for time reasons I didn't implement it.

 # Instalation